aif-software/v2c-protocol-benchmark/README.md

 TSDB_TOKEN=
 ```

-  - The username and passwords can be defined as anything.
-For the TSDB_TOKEN, an API Token with read-buckets permission is required.
+  - The usernames and passwords can be defined as anything for the secrets.env except the TSDB_TOKEN. an API Token with read-buckets permission is required.
 The instructions for fetching it is found at https://docs.influxdata.com/influxdb/v2/admin/tokens/create-token/

+  - For the config.env BROKER_IP will be the ip-address you got from your OKD provider.
+TSDB_URL is basically whatever but it needs to be same as the route for influxdb in server/influx/influx.yaml.
+The TSDB_ORG is the organization you set during the influx initial setup.

 - Deploy config to Rahti as ConfigMap:
 ```bash